 Many crashes are caused by negligent drivers, but sometimes accidents arise due to road hazards, such as missing guardrails, debris, or potholes.
 Even a person driving defensively at a safe speed may be injured by an unexpected road hazard or a collision occasioned by swerving to avoid it.
 Sometimes the danger is on the side of the road, such as a vertical drop-off at the edge of the pavement or fixed objects at the roadside.
 Road hazard cases are often complex, particularly when the defendant is a city, county, or state that is well funded.
-At Sharifi Firm, our Car Accident attorneys represent people in the Los Angeles area who have been harmed by road hazards in pursuing compensation.Holding a Negligent Entity Accountable for Creating a Road Hazard
+At Sharifi Firm, our Los Angeles car accident attorneys represent people who have been harmed by road hazards in pursuing compensation.Holding a Negligent Entity Accountable for Creating a Road Hazard

 Road hazards often arise because of construction or maintenance.
 Cities, counties, and the state of California maintain roads and highways in Los Angeles and Southern California.
 Sometimes more than one government entity is responsible for maintaining the road.
 It is important to find out which government agency was responsible for a road hazard, not only so that the appropriate party is sued but also to determine whether the agency can be sued.